bengomedia/bengo-workflow/README.md

 ## How to update the app

-1. Make changes with Claude (start a new conversation and explain what you want — share this README for context)
+1. Make changes with Claude (start a new conversation and share this README for context)
 2. Download the new `bengo-workflow.html` file
 3. Rename it to `index.html`
 4. Go to your GitHub repo → click `index.html` → click the pencil icon → drag and drop the new file, or use **Add file > Upload files**